Tips, Tricks, And Advice To Help You Avoid Jet Lag

 Avoiding Jet Lag Before You Even Leave

 No wild parties the night before to see you off in style, and no working up to the moment you leave the house.
-The first preemptive step to beating jet lag is making sure you are well rested and relaxed.
+The first preemptive step to beating jet lag is making sure you get enough rest before leaving.
 For the two nights before flying get lots of sleep.
-If you have work or other deadlines to meet, make sure they are completed two days before.

 Follow the golden rule and stay hydrated.
 Make sure you eat plenty of fruit and vegetables to keep your immune system strong.
 The last thing you need is the combination of jet lag and a cold.

 If you are traveling for an important event such as a business meeting or looking at properties to buy, try to arrive a few days early.
 This will give you time to recover from the worst of the jet lag and give the best account of yourself.